neuroinformatics-unit/HowTo/docs/source/index.rst

 ===========================
 Neuroinformatics Unit HowTo
 ===========================
-.. write a description of a HowTo website

-On this website, you can find solutions to common problems that you may encounter when using the Neuroinformatics Unit services, other common software, hardware issues, and other useful information and FAQs.
+On this website, you can find solutions to common issues that you may encounter when using software tools for neuroscience research (whether made by the Neuroinformatics Unit or not).
-If you troubleshoot an issue for yourself or someone else, remember to document it here!

 .. toctree::
    :maxdepth: 2